Scottish Television: Presentation

 Scottish maintained in-vision continuity throughout its first thirty years on air.
 In later years, the station relied less on in-vision links compared to other ITV stations, although duty announcers also presented short regional news bulletins produced by the Scotland Today newsroom.
 In-vision continuity was confined to overnight junctions in February 1988 following the launch of 24-hour broadcasting and the start of the Scottish Through the Night service.
 The practice was abandoned in October 1991, when the overnight strand was relaunched as Scottish Night Time.

 Scottish refused to adopt the 1999 ITV generic look and instead, alongside Grampian Television, launched a new on-screen logo on 28 February 2000, featuring a blue square with the words 'Scottish TV' – a new set of 15 ident sequences featuring Scottish people and places was produced as part of the revamp.
 The presentation package remained in use until 6 January 2003, when Scottish and Grampian adopted the celebrity idents package, albeit with their own logos attached and also featuring Scottish and Grampian presenters.

 The celebrity look remained until 2006, when the Scottish and Grampian names were traded in for one unified look: STV.
 The first ident package featured an elongated blue 'S', with scenes of Scottish people in various locations passing around the 'S' from person to person in differing scenes, until one person places the S in the centre of the screen.
 An updated look was introduced on 23 March 2009, consisting of a picture postcard scene which would flip over to the right to reveal another theme.
 This flipping increases in pace and as the camera pulls back before the STV logo forms against a gradient blue background.

 On 2 June 2014, STV's logo was unified, along with Grampian's.
 The white "tv" is now situated on a gradient blue triangle, and three light blue curves now appear on the 3 sides.
 The "S"' colours was changed to gradient light blue.

 Programmes

 A list of programmes made by Scottish Television.
-All programmes now come under the banner of STV Studios.
+All programmes, except regional ones, now come under the banner of STV Studios.